BeardedVagabond/combat_game/README.txt

 3. Main game loop
     a.
 Command input
         - Possible commands are: [F]ight, [C]heck Health, [R]est, [L]ook Around, and E[x]it
-        - Commands are made thrugh hinted character input
+        - Commands are made through hinted character input
-        - Sring input is processed using lower() and strip() methods to simplify selection
+        - String input is processed using lower() and strip() methods to simplify selection
         - A blank input yields a no input message before looping
-        - Invalid string input tields a message stating the string is not recognized before looping
+        - Invalid string input yields a message stating the string is not recognized before looping
     b.
 Combat
         - When this command is selected, the player must first select their target
             - If the target exists, combat will begin between the player and the targeted combatant